 2 – Link Building

 Internal linking will help to keep readers on your blog for longer, and increase your page views.
-You can start off by using a related posts widget, I currently use this one from Zemanta.
+You can start off by using a related posts widget, I currently use this one which was originally developed by Zemanta.
 But ideally you want to create content which contains links to other pages on your blog in a natural way.
 A spreadsheet which contains links to all of your posts can help you to identify relevant posts.

 Also, be sure to make your links clearly visible.
 It always amazes me when I visit a blog and find that I can hardly see where the texts are.
 Make them stand out with bold, underlined or different colour text.

 There are differing points of view about how important on-page SEO is for rankings these days.
 But it certainly can’t hurt to spend some time working on your posts.
 If your site is on WordPress, the Yoast SEO plugin makes it easy to see where SEO can be improved.
 You can also use the plugin to boost the readability of your post, which should make it more shareable – which takes us back to Point 1 above!

 I will cover this plugin in more depth in a future #BlogTips post.
 And of course I’ll link to it from here when I do.